WordCmp.com

 (used of sums of money) so small in amount as to deserve contempt having a higher rank

-of no value or worth (often followed by `to') above being affected or influenced by
+(used of persons or behavior) characterized by or indicative of lack of generosity (often followed by `to') above being affected or influenced by

 very good; of the highest quality